-If you’re seeking a flexible and high-quality online education, start with a look at The Best Online Colleges.
+If you're seeking a flexible, high-quality online education, start with a look at our list of the Best Online Colleges.

-Otherwise, read on to find out how online students are making the most of their newfound educational flexibility:
+Otherwise, read on to find out how online students make the most of the educational flexibility offered by online education.

-According to the National Center for Education Statistics, nearly 3 million students in the U.S. are currently taking at least on online course.
-A significant percentage of these students are “non-traditional” students—those who are age 25 or older.
-This population of adult learners is typically comprised of individuals who must balance work and life with their educational objectives.
-Flexibility is an absolute must.
+According to the National Center for Education Statistics, Nearly 3 million students in the U.S. are currently taking at least one online course.
+A significant percentage of these students are nontraditional students, meaning they are age 25 or older.
+This population of adult learners typically must balance work and life with their educational objectives.
+For them, flexibility is an absolute must.

-Russell’s case is not unusual.
-Many working adults would truly have no way of pursuing a college education or a degree program without the flexibility of online access.
-If you are a working adult and you’re considering a jump into online education, be sure to capitalize on your professional background.
+Russell's case is not unusual.
+Many working adults would truly have no way of pursuing a college education without the flexibility of online programs.
+If you are a working adult and you're considering online education, you can even capitalize on your professional experience when enrolling.
 Find out how you can get College Credit for Work Experience.

-For many working adults, online college is not simply a path to degree completion.
-It may be a stepping stone in a career that is already well underway.
-Many working professionals view online courses as the best way to advance within an organization or field without disrupting the progress they’ve already made.
+For many working adults, online college is not simply a path to degree completion: It's also a stepping stone toward promotion in a career that is already well underway.
+For working professionals, online courses are a great way to gain credentials and advance within an organization or field without disrupting their careers.

-Online college offers developing professionals the scheduling flexibility to pursue critical, sometimes even necessary, degree credentials without sidetracking their career goals.
+Online college offers developing professionals the scheduling flexibility they need to pursue critical, sometimes even necessary degree credentials without sidetracking their career progress.

 If career development is your top priority, find out which online degrees offer the best job growth potential.